 \end{proposition} \begin{proof} The proof is identical to the proof of Lemma \ref{exper1} once we check that the analogs of \eqref{boeing} and \eqref{autumn} hold in the instanton context.

 This is the requisite analog of \eqref{boeing} to the instanton context.
 We estimate $\nabla^*\nabla\Phi^I_\lambda.$

-In the preceding calculation, we have simplified the integrals by shifting the curvature terms to the right of $dz$.
-This introduces commutators of the curvature terms with $(z+i\lambda-\nabla_\theta)^{-1}$.
-These commutators are given schematically by
+In the preceding calculation, we have simplified the integrals by shifting the curvature terms all the way to the right, acquiring commutators in the process.
+These resulting commutators of the curvature terms with $(z+i\lambda-\nabla_\theta)^{-1}$ are given schematically by

 The $O(r^{-5})$ now follows from Corollary \ref{grad1I} (and computations of $\nabla_\theta (\frac{\p}{\p x^j})^h$ and $\nabla_\theta \frac{\p}{\p \theta}$).
 We also have

 for some $c>0$.
 This is the desired instanton analog of \eqref{autumn}.
 The remainder of the proof is the same as for Proposition \ref{exper1}. \end{proof} We also have the instanton version of Corollary \ref{shortcut} \begin{corollary} and